Canadian National 1392: Revenue service

-No. 1392 was constructed by the Montreal Locomotive Works in Montreal, Quebec in April 1913 as one of fifty-six H-6-g class 4-6-0 "ten-wheeler" type locomotives built for the Canadian Northern Railway (CNoR).
-The locomotive was initially assigned to pull passenger trains throughout the Canadian Province of Alberta.
+No. 1392 was constructed by the Montreal Locomotive Works in Montreal, Quebec, in April 1913 as one of fifty-six H-6-g class 4-6-0 "ten-wheeler" type locomotives built for the Canadian Northern Railway (CNoR).
+The locomotive was initially assigned to pull passenger trains throughout the Province of Alberta.
 In 1918, the CNoR merged with the Canadian Government Railways (and later the Grand Trunk Railway) to form the Canadian National Railway (CN), and No. 1392 and its classmates were subsequently relettered under the CN flag.
 The locomotive was reassigned by CN to pull passengers and mixed freight trains throughout various parts of Central and Western Canada.
 As larger locomotives were added to the roster, No. 1392 was reassigned once more to pull trains on branch lines in Alberta and Saskatchewan.
 In October 1954, No. 1392 was converted to burn oil, as opposed to coal.
-The locomotive was leased to the Northern Alberta Railway (NAR) on May 31, 1957, where it was reassigned to pull short-distance work trains and weed trains throughout Alberta.
+The locomotive was leased to the Northern Alberta Railways (NAR) on May 31, 1957, where it was reassigned to pull short-distance work trains and weed trains throughout Alberta.
 No. 1392 was retired from revenue service in June 1958, and it was thereafter donated to the City of Edmonton, who decided to move it to the Edmonton Exhibition grounds for static display.